JackBro/imm_engine/README.md

 How to Compile:
 ---------------
-In demo folder, every subfolder inlude a signle demo.
+In demo folder, every subfolder include a signle demo.
 The compile option see bat_tool\1.bat.
 * **init_d3d**: A basic window draw empty.
 * **simple_scene**: A very simple scene draw 4 basic geometrics.